MicrosoftDocs/power-automate-docs/articles/frequently-asked-questions.md

 Microsoft Flow supports Microsoft Edge and the current versions of Chrome and Safari.

 ### Which email addresses are supported?
-Flow supports email addresses ending in .com, .edu, and .org.
-It does not currently support email addresses ending in .gov and .mil.
+Flow supports email addresses ending anything except .gov and .mil.

 ### Is Flow available on-premises?
 Microsoft Flow is a public cloud service only.
 However, you can securely connect to your own on-premises services through the on-premises data gateway.